-Most interesting wonders of San Marino
+Most interesting landmarks of San Marino

 In this beautiful microstate can be found numerous old structures which are located in a beautiful natural setting.
 By far the most impressive is the ensemble of the medieval City of San Marino with its mountaintop forts, narrow streets and medieval buildings, with a multitude of views on the surrounding landscape far below.